VieRage09/Transfert_42/Else_Shit/Obsidian_Vault/Inception/Services/NGINX.md

 ---
 # 1. Web server

-software and underlying hardware the accepts requests via HTTP(or HTTPS).
+software and underlying hardware that accepts requests via HTTP(or HTTPS).
 User initiates communication by making an HTTP request for a ressource (ex: web page) and the server responds with the content requested or and error message

 ---